jacwellington/mnpopcenter.github.io/_posts/2015-05-31-affirmatively-insecure.markdown

 cat domains.txt | xargs -P16 -L1 bin/shaaaaaaaaaaaaa > output.json 2> error.json
 ```

 will do what I need.
-The `-L1` limits xargs to one domain per invocations of shaaaaaaaaaaaaa, and `-P16` will run up to 16 instances of shaaaaaaaaaaaaa in parallel.
+The `-L1` limits xargs to one domain per invocation of shaaaaaaaaaaaaa, and `-P16` will run up to 16 instances of shaaaaaaaaaaaaa in parallel.
 Now I have a JSON document that says which domains use SHA-1 certs.
 I don't handle JSON all that often[^5], but I'd heard about <a href="http://stedolan.github.io/jq/">jq</a> and was able to install it with homebrew.
 On jq's homepage it reads "jq is like sed for JSON data".
 Because I'm a later generation Unix nerd, I first picked up Perl for data munging and never learned the difference between awk or sed, or how to use them.
 But the homepage also says that jq is a command line JSON processor that lets one filter and transform JSON.

 To get only the domain name and diagnosis, I could do